 - Lack of dignity; not feeling respected

-- Coping mechanisms (for example, displaced anger, projection, learned helplessness)
+- Coping mechanisms (e.g., displaced anger, projection, learned helplessness)

-- Attitudes and behaviors of others (staff, family members, peers, etc.)
+- Attitudes and behaviors of others (family members, peers, staff, etc.)

-- Physical environment (people, space, cleanliness, noise, temperature, etc.)
+- Physical environment (space, cleanliness, noise, temperature, etc.)

-- A colleague who was up half the night with a sick kid is being sworn at by a client
+- A colleague who was up half the night with a sick kid is being cursed at by a client.

-Though the factors that set a person off may seem minor, they are often the tip of an iceberg, with the heart of the matter lying under the surface.
+Though the factors that set a person off may seem minor, they are often the tip of an iceberg, with the primary cause lying just under the surface.

 Reducing increased aggression